OpenRefine/openrefine.org/docs/technical-reference/migrating-older-extensions.md

 sidebar_label: Migrating older extensions
 ---

+This page lists changes in OpenRefine that require significant adaptations from extensions.

+Table of contents:
+* Migrating from Ant to Maven (October 2018, between 3.0 and 3.1-beta)
+* Migrating to Wikimedia's i18n jQuery plugin (November 2018, between 3.1-beta and 3.1)
+* Migrating from org.json to Jackson (December 2018, between 3.1 and 3.2-beta)
+* Many changes for 4.0
+   * Migrating from in-memory project data storage to the runner architecture
+   * Changes in project serialization format
+   * Changes in package names
+   * Changes in Maven module structure

 ## Migrating from Ant to Maven {#migrating-from-ant-to-maven}

 ### Why are we doing this change? {#why-are-we-doing-this-change}